Central Texas Wildflower (In Store Only)

 The Honey: Buckwheat Honey has a robust, full-bodied flavor and is dark amber in color.
 This honey is made by the gathered nectar from the small white flowers on the Buckwheat grain.
 Buckwheat Honey is higher in anti-oxidants than some other honeys and has been used for centuries to help soothe a sore throat or a cough.
 Buckwheat Honey is a great choice for baking bread and provides a wonderful contrast for your taste buds when drizzled on fresh fruit.

 The Plants: Buckwheat Honey comes from the Buckwheat plant, which despite its name, is not actually related to wheat.
 When in bloom it appears as a small shrub with a white flower.

-The Provenance (place): Pennsylvania
+The Provenance (place): Pacific Northwest

 The Honey: Tallow Tree Honey has a slight bitterness which balances the natural sweetness of honey, Tallow Honey is a medium to full-bodied honey.

 The Plant: On the coastal prairie along the Texas Gulf Coast grows a tree that was introduced into the Houston area in the 1950s as an ornamental landscaping tree.
 The Chinese Tallow Tree (Triadica sebifera) has a beautiful red heart shaped leaves in the fall along the coast making it one of the few trees to "true colors" in that area.
 Surely this was why it was imported...for it is fall showiness.